 The Inca Trail permits are regulated by the local government and can only be purchased by a licensed Peru tour operator.
-The process to get a permit starts with you contacting a licensed tour operator, in this case Sam Travel Peru, and checking the Inca Trail availability for your desired hiking date.
+The process to get a permit starts with you contacting a licensed tour operator, (we recommend: Sam Travel Peru) and checking the Inca Trail availability for your desired hiking date.
 The operator then checks if there is availability to hike the Inca Trail for those dates.
 Once the client and the operator agree on a day to hike the inca trail the trek will be booked immidiately.

 **In order to book, the client sends a $200 USD deposit and the operator purchases an Inca trail permit on your behalf.
 The permit is non-refundable.